timmarkhuff/fridgemon/README.md

 #### Obtaining a Fridge
 As we started to think towards the final presentation of our prototype, we realized that demoing our system would be difficult without an actual fridge.
 Of course, we could show a video or demo the system in isolation, but neither of those options seemed great.
 We decided that showing our system on an actual fridge was a must-have.
 We went online and found a free (but broken) mini fridge.
-We didn' need the fridge to work, and we were operating under a budget, so this was perfect for us.
+We didn't need the fridge to work, and we were operating on a budget, so this was perfect for us.
 It makes our prototype much more convincing.

 <div>
 <img src="https://user-images.githubusercontent.com/89954856/206874532-958a3d4a-a37c-4cab-8523-d5ab563ab141.png" width="350">